taviso/wpunix/README.md

 This is a set of build scripts and patches to make WordPerfect for UNIX work on modern Linux.

 WordPerfect is a powerful Word Processor for the terminal, more information and a quick introduction is available on the [wiki](https://github.com/taviso/wpunix/wiki/Getting-Started).
-There is also a [FAQ](https://github.com/taviso/wpunix/wiki/FAQ) covering common questions a problems.
+There is also a [FAQ](https://github.com/taviso/wpunix/wiki/FAQ) covering common questions and problems.

 ## Building